Green Card Compliance Investigator Jobs

 How does green card sponsorship differ from H-1B for a Compliance Investigator?

 Green card sponsorship through PERM and I-140 leads to permanent residency, not a temporary status tied to an employer.
-Unlike the H-1B, there is no annual lottery at the EB-3 level for many countries, though wait times vary by nationality and priority date.
+Unlike the H-1B visa, there is no annual lottery at the EB-3 level for many countries, though wait times vary by nationality and priority date.
 The process typically takes two to four years, but your status isn't tied to a single visa renewal cycle, and you aren't subject to the H-1B cap.

 What does the PERM process look like for a Compliance Investigator role?